admazzola/ethereum_pi_setup/README.md

 3. Copy it to a location in $PATH (i.e. /usr/bin/local) as an administrator
 > sudo cp geth /usr/bin/geth

-4. Run geth to make sure it works.
-If so, ctrl+c to exit.
+4. Increase permissions for geth so port binding works
-> geth
+> sudo chmod a+x /usr/bin/geth

 5. Generate an account
 > geth account new